 Stainless steel is known as a steel alloy, meaning that it has several metals that have been melted together with increased protection from the elements by the addition of chrome and nickel.
 Stainless steel does not corrode, rust, and cannot be stained with water like ordinary steel.
 Stainless Steel is bright, easy to maintain and clean - perfect for rigorous environments.

 With proper care, stainless steel has a useful life expectancy of over 100 years, and it is totally recyclable.
 Over 50% of new stainless steel comes from re-melted stainless steel scrap.

-Percussion Play uses stainless steel to produce their Babel Drums, Tembos, Bell Lyre and also in frames and legs for other outdoor musical instruments.
+Percussion Play uses stainless steel to produce many of their instruments including among others the Babel Drums, Tembos, Bell Lyre and also the frames and legs for other outdoor musical instruments.

 How do I import Percussion Play instruments to the United States and how much does it cost?